 - Boil water

-Heat 4 cups of water to boiling in a medium sized pot, and then turn off the stove and remove from heat source.
+Heat 4 cups of water to boiling in a medium-sized pot, and then turn off the stove and remove it from the heat source.

 - Let tea steep